Session 13: Opening and marketing

 - In some cases, a supplier may be a source of financing such as in the purchase of electrical signs, fixtures or office equipment.

 - A high level of negotiating skills will be a big advantage when making major purchases.
-Learn negotiating skills in session 5 of the Building My Own Business course.
+Learn negotiating skills in session 5 of the Business Expansion course.

 Your business name will announce who you are and what you stand for.
 A memorable logo also adds to your marketability.
 It will establish your name and brand recognition.
 It will enhance the image you wish to create.
 Your logo can be used on all company materials including stationery, business cards, brochures, Web site, gift boxes and shipping containers.